cockroachdb/docs/v2.1/explain.md

 ### `DISTSQL` option

 <span class="version-tag">New in v2.1:</span> The  `DISTSQL` option generates a physical query plan for a distributed query.
-Query plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor is not doing work, etc. For more information about distributed SQL queries, see the [DistSQL section](architecture/sql-layer.html#distsql) of our SQL Layer Architecture docs.
+Query plans provide information around SQL execution, which can be used to troubleshoot slow queries.
+For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).

 `EXPLAIN (DISTSQL)` generates a physical query plan that provides high level information about how a query will be distributed: